Johncci/summer-soccer-camp/README.md

     * Code Institute Tutors - For assisting me with various issues throughout the project and never failing to point me in the right direction.

-    * Jim Sawyer - For taking the time to discuss the best way for me to successfully complete this website and for providing moral support at times of hardship.
+    * Lane Sawyer - For taking the time to discuss the best way for me to successfully complete this website and for providing moral support at times of hardship.

     * Harsh Chandra - For helping me write JavaScript code to create a functional Hamburger Menu and for helping me increase my knowledge of flex positioning.